hadronized/this-week-in-neovim-contents/contents/2023/Mar/20/4-updates/03-nvim-ts-rainbow2.md

   </a>
 </h3>

-> Rainbow delimiters for Neovim through Tree-sitter
+> Rainbow delimiters for Neovim through Tree-sitter.

 This release brings with it bugfixes and support for new file types.
 A very big Thank You to all who have contributed their efforts.

 #### Fixed